Specialist expertise in the Comcare sector

 The reconsideration is completed by our Reconsiderations Officer, who is independent to the determination.
 A written decision called a reviewable decision will be issued, usually within 20 days.

-If you disagree with any part of that reviewable decision, you can then lodge an appeal to the Administrative Appeals Tribunal.
+If you disagree with any part of that reviewable decision, you can then lodge an appeal with the Administrative Review Tribunal.
 This must be lodged within 60 days.
-More information can be found on the AAT website.
+More information can be found on the ART website.

 How can I access my claim records?